Sahil1786/Petari/README.md

     ```

 10. **Create a Pull Request**: Open a pull request from your forked repository to the main PETARI repository.
 Provide a clear description of your changes in the pull request.
 Follow these steps
-    - Add the issue number, that you have been assigned
+    - Add the issue number, that you have been assigned[Formate:- Isuue number #(your issue number)]
     - Brief description of the changes

 ## Code Style Guidelines